 The most common complications of JIA are leg-length discrepancy and joint contracture.
-An extremely fearsome complication is macrophage activation syndrome, dues to the uncontrolled activation and proliferation of T lymphocytes and macrophages.
-The frequency of this syndrome in the JIA patients is unknown, but some studies report that it occurs in up to 10% of cases.
+An extremely fearsome complication is macrophage activation syndrome, due to the uncontrolled activation and proliferation of T lymphocytes and macrophages.
+The frequency of this syndrome in patients with JIA is unknown, but some studies report that it occurs in up to 10% of cases.

 Other important complications are growth retardation, low bone mineral density for chronologic age, severe hip involvement with the need oh hip prosthesis, and amyloidosis.

 A chronic disabling pathology such as JIA requires proper child education and family support.
 Numerous experiences have been made on this topic.
 Among the most recent and interesting new studies, there is the use of comics for the education of children and artificial intelligence.